Skip to content

 Lifetime cost of weekly lottery tickets.

-Calculate lifetime cost of a weekly lottery ticket habit including opportunity cost.
-Enter weekly spend and years for an instant result.
+Calculate the lifetime cost of a weekly lottery ticket habit, including direct spend and opportunity cost over a multi-year horizon.

 What this tool does